Pope Benedict XII: Theological discourse

 Benedict spent most of his time working on questions of theology.
 He rejected many of the ideas developed by John XXII.
 In this regard, he promulgated an apostolic constitution, Benedictus Deus, in 1336.
 This dogma defined the Church's belief that the souls of the departed go to their eternal reward immediately after death, as opposed to remaining in a state of unconscious existence until the Last Judgment.
 Though some claim that he campaigned against the Immaculate Conception, this is far from clear.
-He engaged in long theological debates with other noted figures of the age, such as William of Ockham and Meister Eckhart.